sajagana/WIKI_page_test_repo/CCNA Lab with ans.md

 then finally try to ping each others.

-When you examine the MAC address table on SW2, which VLAN does MAC aa-aa-aa-aa-22-22 belong to?
+# Q1: When you examine the MAC address table on SW2, which VLAN does MAC aa-aa-aa-aa-22-22 belong to?

 Answer
-The correct answer is 65.
+The correct answer is **65**.
 The MAC address aa-aa-aa-aa-22-22 belongs to PC2 and as such is a member of VLAN 65.
 VLAN 80 contains both server nodes.
 VLAN 1001 is not present in this lab topology and VLAN 1005 is a reserved FDDI/Token Ring VLAN.

-On SW2, verify the administrative and operational switching modes on interface Ethernet0/3.
+# Q2: On SW2, verify the administrative and operational switching modes on interface Ethernet0/3.
 Which statement correctly describes the administrative mode and operational mode values?

 **show interface eth0/3 switchport**

-show
 Answer:
-   The correct answer is Administrative mode is dynamic-desirable and operational mode is trunk.
+   The correct answer is **Administrative mode is dynamic-desirable and operational mode is trunk**.
 Administrative mode displays what you have configured on the interface.
 Operational mode displays the actual status of the interface.
    **When manually configuring access or trunking, administrative and operational mode have identical values.
 When you configure Dynamic Trunking Protocol (DTP) to negotiate switching status, administrative and operational mode differ.
 Cisco recommends disabling DTP on a switch."**

-Examine the topology and the configuration.
+# Q3: Examine the topology and the configuration.
 On PC2, when you use the ping command to check connectivity to Server 1, what is the order of the devices that packets traverse?

    Ans: **PC2 > SW2 > SW1 > R1 > SW1 > Server1**

-Which interfaces on SW1 are trunk interfaces?
+# Q4: Which interfaces on SW1 are trunk interfaces?

 Answer
-The correct answer is E0/0 and E0/3.
+The correct answer is **E0/0 and E0/3**.
 SW1 has four interfaces.
 The interfaces E0/0 and E0/3 are connected to a router and another switch, respectively.
 As such, those two interfaces are set up as trunk interfaces in order to carry multiple VLANs.
 The interfaces E0/1 and E0/2 are connected to end nodes, and are configured as access interfaces.

 ------------- 2 ends -----------

 ------------- 3 begins -----------

 In this task you will configure link aggregation and examine its effects on STP topology.
 The network devices are pre-configured with basic connectivity parameters and Rapid Per VLAN Spanning Tree Protocol Plus (Rapid PVSTP+) to prevent traffic loops.
 The topology consists of three segments: workstations, servers, and connecting segment.
 All devices have their basic configurations in place, including hostnames and IP addresses.